 Most people with Campylobacter infection recover within a week without medication or medical intervention.
 To facilitate healing, implement the following strategies.

 - Drink up.
 Drinking water and extra fluids is a prerequisite as long as the diarrhea lasts to avoid dehydration.
+Add in a scoop of amino acids to help boost your immune system and calm inflammation.

 - Rest up.
 Try to get plenty of rest so your body and gut can heal with sleep.